SidOfc/sidneyliebrand.io/data/blog/building-a-next-js-page-load-progress-bar.md

 difficult if you really wanted to but this is something I'll leave as an exercise for the reader :)

-If you've got any questions, feel free to hit me up on Twitter [@scbydoooo](https://twitter.com/scbydoooo).

 Until next time!

 :wave: